 The Company maintains lease contracts where the Company is required to remove leasehold improvements and installations made in the leased premises and restore such premises to its original condition at the end of the term of the lease contract.
-Accordingly, the Company's estimate of restoration cost as of 2023 is ₱14,706,746.
-Since the lease contracts will end in various dates ending June 2027, the asset restoration obligation non-current liability portion as of December 31, 2023 is ₱12,358,391.
+Accordingly, the Company's estimate of restoration cost as of 2024 and 2023 is ₱15.07 million and ₱14.71 million, respectively.
+Since the lease contracts will end in various dates ending December 2029, the asset restoration obligation non-current liability portion as of 2024 is ₱15.28 million in 2024 and ₱12.36 million in 2023.

-Interest expense from the unwinding of the discount on the asset restoration obligation amounted to P5,602,771 in 2023.
-Discount rate used in 2023 is within the range of 3%-7%.
+Interest expense from the unwinding of the discount on the asset restoration obligation amounted to P0.13 million in 2024 and P5.60 million in 2023.
+Discount rates used in 2024 and 2023 are within the range of 3% to 7%.